 World Food Safety Day is observed on June 7 every year.
 This year’s theme is ‘Safe food today for a healthy tomorrow’.

 “Food should sustain and support human health, not harm it,” WHO Director-General Tedros Adhanom Ghebreyesus said in a statement.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “WHO’s new handbook will help countries collect and analyze data to inform sustained investments in food safety.
 The Covid-19 pandemic has demonstrated the intimate links between the health of humans, animals, and the planet that sustains us.

 “WHO will continue to work with partners with a One Health approach to keep communities safe from foodborne disease,” he said.

 Every year, 600 million cases of foodborne illnesses are reported.
 In 2010, 4,20,000 people died due to diseases such as salmonella and E.coli infection, a third of them children under five years of age.

-This figure is estimated to increase year after year, but it is difficult to get a clear picture of the real impact foodborne diseases are having around the world.
+This figure is estimated to increase yearly, but it is difficult to get a clear picture of the real impact of foodborne diseases around the world.